Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 - Do not start a variable name with a number.
 This is not allowed in many statistical programs.
 - All variable names should be unique
   - This absolutely applies to variables within the same dataset, but it should also apply to all variables across datasets within a project.
 The reason is, at some point you may merge data across forms and end up with identical variable names (which programs will not allow).
-  - So, for example if you collect student gender from a survey and you also collect student gender from school records, differentiate between the two (`s_gender` and `d_gender`)
+  - So, for example if you collect student gender from a survey and you also collect student gender from district student records, differentiate between the two (`s_gender` and `d_gender`)
 - If you substantively change an item (substantive wording OR response options change) after at least one round of data has been collected, version your variable names in order to reduce errors in interpretation.
   - For example revised `anx1` becomes `anx1_v2`